A Course on "Theoretical aspects of machine learning" (SS 21)

 - For any queries write an email to firstname.lastname@example.org.

-- The first lecture will be held on Tuesday (20th April 2021) via zoom.
-The details of the meeting will be sent via email to the students.
+- The first lecture was held on Tuesday (20th April 2021) via zoom.

 - The interested students can register in the URM for the course or they can email to me.